 Oklahoma Tribal Flag Plaza

-With thirty-six Indian Tribes, Oklahoma is unique among all the States of the union in the number of Indian Tribes and the number of Indians residing in the State.
-Also unique is their importance to the richness of the Oklahoma Culture.
-To honor their importance to the Oklahoma way of life, the Legislature voted the funds to display the flag of each Tribe on the Capitol grounds.
+With 38 Native American tribes, Oklahoma is unique in the number of tribes and the number of Native Americans residing in the state.
+Also unique is their importance to the richness of Oklahoma culture.
+To honor their importance to the Oklahoma way of life, the legislature voted that the funds be used to display the flag of each tribe on the Capitol grounds.

-Inspired by the Spiro Mounds, the 100 foot in diameter earthen mound rises 8' above the plains.
+Inspired by the Spiro Mounds, the 100-foot-diameter earthen mound rises eight feet above the plains.
 Flags circling the perimeter represent the Tribes of Oklahoma.
 Four entrances, one for each direction, cut though the mound and slope downwards to the "center of the earth".
-Ten foot polished black granite walls surround the "Spring of Life" sculpture at the center.
-Water flows over the polished surface of the fire formed granite boulder to complete symbolism of the elements of nature.
+Ten-foot polished black granite walls surround the "Spring of Life" sculpture at the center.
+Water flows over the polished surface of the fire-formed granite boulder to complete symbolism of the elements of nature.